 We also encourage our children to have high aspirations by teaching them about human creativity and achievement through additional Competency Units about famous figures and groups of people that focus on Creativity, Commitment, Courage and Community.

-If you wish to find out more information about our curriculum please contact the school office.
+If you wish to find out more information about our curriculum please contact the school office or click on the individual subjects in the menu on the right.